Iona University: North Avenue Residence Hall

 Iona added its sixth on-campus residence hall when the North Avenue Residence Hall opened in August 2016.
 The upper six floors house more than 300 upperclassman students.
 Each suite consists of either two double rooms or four single rooms, two bathrooms, a common room, and a kitchenette.
 The corner of the building, which located opposite the college's main entrance, has open spaces with glass windows that look onto campus and downtown New Rochelle.
 The ground floor of the building is designated commercial space.

 Apartments at Eastchester

 Iona no longer holds any apartments in the Eastchester Apartment Complex, located down the block from the campus.

 Clubs and organizations

 There are more than 80 active clubs, Greek fraternities and sororities, and media organizations on campus.

 Greek life

 Greek Life at Iona includes four local sororities, two national sororities, two international fraternities, one national fraternity, and one local fraternity.

 Athletics

-The Iona University Gaels are part of the Metro Atlantic Athletic Conference (MAAC) and participate in NCAA Division I programs.
+The Iona University Gaels are members of the Metro Atlantic Athletic Conference (MAAC) and participate in NCAA Division I.

-Other members of the MAAC include Canisius College, Fairfield University, Manhattan College, Marist College, Monmouth University, Niagara University, Quinnipiac University, Rider University, Saint Peter's College, and Siena College.
+Other members of the MAAC include Canisius University, Fairfield University, Manhattan University, Marist College, Mount St. Mary's University, Niagara University, Quinnipiac University, Rider University, Saint Peter's University, and Siena College.